FutongHan/socialweb/README.md

 Our dataset is collected using Twitter Standard API.
 The main parameters include:

-- q='#coronavirus  -filter:retweets'  #Search Tweets containing coronavirus hashtag and ignores retweets
+- q='#coronavirus  -filter:retweets'  #Search Tweets containing #coronavirus hashtag and ignores retweets
-- geocode   #set geolocation code based on user locations
+- geocode   #set geolocation code based on user locations (Hong Kong, Singapore, the Netherlands, and the United States)
 - tweet_mode='extended'   #set extended mode to retrieve full text of tweets
 - endpoint=search.tweets   #using standard search API